 The last part of the day was scheduled for another amazing walk – Nawurlandja.
 It was close to sunset so we had to rush a bit but the walk was pretty easy.
 The last part was going on a flat rock plateau to the end at the lookout where many people gathered already.
 There evening was beautiful, warm and very calm.
 It was another good day in Kakadu National Park.

 Jim Jim Falls

 The car ran smoothly, but we let some air pressure down just in case.
 The track itself was brilliant, it was meandering through the woodland.
-In the distance we could see massive red mountains and we had several streams to cross and one small river along the way.
-Water crossings are a lot of fun and our family favorite.
+In the distance, we could see massive red mountains and we had several streams to cross and one small river along the way.
+Water crossings are a lot of fun and our family favourite.

 Jim Jim Falls Walk

 At some point, Nell told us that’s it and she has enough.
 Marius had to carry her further.
-Walking trail became challenging, but the views were stunning.
+The walking trail became challenging, but the views were stunning.
 We had to climb large boulders or slide down on our backs.
 We were completely wet and even my glasses fogged up.

 We sat down in the cool breeze blowing from the gigantic waterfall.
 There was not much water running, but the high sandstone rock walls look very impressive.
 We were so happy to be there.
 What a view, I have never seen such a waterfall in my life!

 We were wondering what Jim Jim Falls must look like in the wet season, where hectolitres of water are buzzing with incredible force.
 The wet season is out of reach due to flooding and the area is only accessible by helicopters.
 There are organised tours so maybe, one day we fly over to see it.

 The next day we celebrated Nell’s third birthday.
 Half of the camping crowd already knew it’s her birthday, so every now and then we heard someone singing happy birthday.